rodrigoamorimml/NaturalLanguageProcessing/README.md

 This dataset can be download at:  [Moview Review Dataset Polarity](http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.gz)

 After unzipping the file, you will have a directory called txt sentoken with two subdirectories containing the text neg and pos for negative and positive reviews.
 Reviews are stored one per file with a naming convention from cv000 to cv999 for each of neg and pos.

+For this example it's used the Bag of Words representation of text, this representation describes the occurence of a word within a document.
+This technique is built using two steps, first we need a vocabulary of known words (where this vocab can be using unique words or unique n-grams) and the second step is the measure of the presence of this words, where can be by:
+  - Count
+  - TF-IDF (Term Frequency - Inverse Document Frequency)
+  - Frequency
+  - Binary